CodersCampus/supportDocs/docs/item/PRO_ASSISTANCE_PROJECT_REPO_DIRECTORY.md

 This does not apply, if you are asking others for assistance.

+As soon as you ask others for help or turn in an assignment, your sloppy project structure is _**other people's**_ problem.
+This creates a professional liability for you, because in addition to wasting other people's time, it makes you appear non-professional.

+This is un-necessary and easy enough to fix, before it happens.

 ## The folder within a folder problem that happens to new git users

 There is a _**very common situation**_ that happens to new git users.
 The cause of this will not be discussed here, just the result.